kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     ?? test/run_tests.sh
     ```

+    > Note: Check the output of `make all` for errors.
+    > For example, a common error is that it will attempt to download
+    > some basic service clients from `appdev.kbase.us`.
+If this service
+    > is down, is blocked, or your internet connection is down, an error
+    > will be emitted, like:
+    >
+    > `java.io.IOException: Server returned HTTP response code: 504 for URL: https://appdev.kbase.us/services/catalog`

 6. Commit the changes again (`myproject/${SDK_MODULE}`)

     Let's commit the files changed or added by `make all`, so that when we add widget